 You need something to put some pond water in ready to collect your pond life and so that you can investigate at a safer distance from the pond.
-You can use a washing up bowl or you can get a pond tray like this one designed for the purpose – a long narrow tray is what you want and a light colour so that you can see easily what you’ve caught.
+You can use a washing up bowl or you can get a pond tray like this one.
+This is a catering tray but you can get one designed for the purpose too – basically a long narrow tray is what you want and a light colour is preferable so that you can see easily what you’ve caught.

 This white rectangular tray is perfect for pond dipping or for catching mini beasts of any description and would be long lasting for if you’re planning to use them lots.
 Click here for more information about this pond tray.

-Alternatively a pond dipping bucket could work well like this one.
+Alternatively a clear bucket could work well like this one.
 It’s clear and easy enough to handle even for little ones.

 A small bug viewer is also a good idea so that you can transfer anything you want to look at more closely to it.
 This is a basic viewer but all you need really and can be used for any kind of mini beast hunting as well!